JAlcocerT/JAlcocerT/content/blog/da-knowledge-management.md

 The answer is that there's a spectrum, but many of the popular self-hostable options do not follow the same "plain text files" model as Logseq.

+Among your options and other popular apps, the following are truly "flat notes" apps for self-hosting or desktop use—they save each note as an individual Markdown file, without any enforced hierarchical folder structure:

+1. Fully Flat Notes Apps

+- **Flatnotes**: Stores notes as markdown files in a **single flat directory**—no folders or notebooks.
+This keeps things simple, and the note files are portable and directly accessible as plain Markdown.[1][2][3]

+- **Raneto**: Organizes its knowledge base with Markdown files, which are stored as flat files on disk (although notes can be grouped in folders physically, the system just reads everything as files; no database is used).[2][3][1]

+2. Mostly Flat, Hierarchy Optional or Supported

+- **SilverBullet**: Stores Markdown notes as flat files; folder hierarchies can be used but are not required or mandatory.
+The core is file-based, with high customization, and is considered a flat-file "second brain".[4]
+- **Logseq**: Mainly keeps notes as flat Markdown or Org-mode files on your filesystem.
+Hierarchical linking and block referencing are possible, but each "page" is essentially a flat file.[1]

+3. Not Flat-File (Uses Database or Enforces Hierarchy)

+- **Joplin**: Uses SQLite (by default) to store and index notes, even if notes are written in Markdown.
+Sync may export files, but core operation is database-driven, not flat files.[1]
+- **BookStack**: Organizes notes in a strict hierarchy (Books, Chapters, Pages) and stores content in a MySQL/MariaDB database, not as accessible flat Markdown files.[1]

 #### The "Plain Text" Philosophy vs. "Database" Philosophy

 * **Logseq, Obsidian, and others** are built on the "plain text" philosophy.
 Their primary goal is to ensure that your notes are always a collection of human-readable Markdown files that you can access and read with any text editor, even if the app itself is no longer around.